 - Demoted to Extra: Late in the Buu Saga and definitely in GT.

-- Arguable in the Buu Saga; even if he didn't engage in active combat, he remained in the mentor role for Trunks and Goten and was on the battlefield with them right until Buu absorbed him.
+- Less so in the Buu Saga; even if he didn't engage in active combat, he remained in the mentor role for Trunks and Goten and was on the battlefield with them right until Buu absorbed him.

-- Doting Parent: He's so gentle and kind towards his surrogate child Son Gohan one tends to forget that he was ever a Demon King.
+- Doting Parent: He's so gentle and kind towards his surrogate child, Gohan, that one tends to forget that he was ever a Demon King.
 Some fans even argue he is a better father than Goku.

 - Dub Name Change: In many, many countries, he's known as Satan, Satan Jr, Young Satan, Satan's Little Heart/Little-hearted Satan, Junior, or some variation of those names.